-Trainers working primarily with the general fitness clients can relate to the excitement we all feel when gaining an advanced client; or when a current client is ready to raise the bar.
-It’s an opportunity to apply your knowledge in a different way, to get creative with the workout and introduce dynamic exercises.
+Personal trainers working primarily with general fitness clients are usually pumped when signing an advanced client, or when a current client is ready to raise the bar.
+It’s an opportunity to apply our knowledge in a different way, get creative with the workout, and introduce more dynamic exercises.

 “Advanced” clients are those that are wanting to work for more than general fitness; they are ambitious and want to gain more than functional strength.
-They look forward to agility drills, welcome mobility work, and have developed elevated body awareness.
+They look forward to agility drills, welcome mobility work, aren’t afraid of a challenge, and have developed elevated body awareness.

-These clients already have a solid fitness foundation and need more than the traditional exercises to reach their goals.
+These types of clients already have a solid fitness foundation and may crave more than traditional exercises to reach their goals.
 This is why they are such fun clients to have!
 They pose a challenge to the trainer’s creativity, necessitating dynamic and multi-planar movements.

 Elements of Advanced Exercise